-Fast forward about six months, and Serenity was inviting Jeff to a small group in a Wesleyan pastor’s basement, which was the last place on earth either of them would’ve ever expected to find themselves.
+Fast forward about six months, and Serenity was inviting Jeff to a small group in a Wesleyan pastor’s basement, which was the last place on earth either of them ever expected to belong.
 When they didn’t catch fire there, they found out “church people” were just as in need of salvation as they were.

-The two of them accepted Christ into their lives before they knew what it would mean for them.
+The two of them accepted Christ into their lives before they knew what that would mean for them.
 Before long, they were getting baptized, becoming church members, and leading small groups together.
 In early 2012, Serenity casually mentioned to Jeff that she was thinking about maybe going to seminary school someday.
 He was supposed to laugh, but instead, he encouraged her to talk to their pastors about it.
-The next spring, convinced she was crazy, Serenity began a degree in biblical studies through Indiana Wesleyan University.
-In January of 2014, Jeff and Serenity were married at GracePoint Wesleyan Church in Brookings, South Dakota, standing on the same platform where they were baptized together just a couple of years before.
+The next spring, convinced she was crazy, Serenity began a degree in biblical studies through a Wesleyan university.
+In January of 2014, Jeff and Serenity were married at their local Wesleyan church in Brookings, South Dakota, standing on the same platform where they were baptized together just a couple of years before.

 Jeff and Serenity walked into marriage knowing they were following the Spirit’s call into ministry, headed down a path they couldn’t even see or imagine at that point.
 Serenity completed her biblical studies degree in the fall of 2015 and went on to work toward completion of requirements for ordination in The Wesleyan Church.
 She is now pursuing an M.A. in counseling... through seminary school.